 Once the Curriculum Committee has approved the major, the department

 needs to finish the appropriate paperwork for submission to the State

 Chancellor’s Office.
-Much of the work will simply include repackaging
+Much of the work will simply be editing the

-the State Chancellor’s Office.
+from the Committee approval process.
 Departments will work with the

 Publication in the Catalog